 Mutual Obligation Requirements are all the job seeking activities someone is required to perform in order to keep receiving the JobSeeker Payment (Newstart), Youth Allowance (other), Parenting Payment Single (when their youngest child turns six) and Special Benefit (Nominated Visa Holders).

-For more information on what you can do to get a personal exemption from meeting the mutual obligation requirements beyond the general exemption, if you or the person you are caring for are impacted by the various social isolation requirements, click here.
+For more information on what you can do to get a personal exemption from meeting the mutual obligation requirements, click here.
+(Mutual obligation requirements – Services Australia) They include possible exemptions for a range of principal carers.

 JobKeeper Payment Changes

-The JobKeeper Payment will be extended to 28 March 2021, however, current rates will be reduced.
-Currently people on JobKeeeper receive $1,500 per fortnight.
-However, from 28 September 2020 to 3 January 2021:
+The JobKeeper Payment will be extended to 28 March 2021, however current rates will be reduced.

 Carers on both Carer Payment and JobKeeper Payment

-The single income limit ($2,062.60) is currently higher than the JobKeeper Payment ($1,500) and will be higher still when the JobKeeper payment reduces on 28 September and again on 4 January.
+The single income limit ($2,062.60) is currently higher than the JobKeeper Payment ($1,200) and will be higher again when it drops to $1000 on 4 January.
 So, if this was the only income a person on the Carer Payment was receiving, they would not lose their payment due to the additional JobKeeper funding.
 Only carers who have other income in addition to the JobKeeper Payment, which puts them over the income limit, will have their Carer Payment cancelled if this situation continues for 12 weeks.

 Carer Payment recipients who are concerned about the impact JobKeeper will have on them should contact Services Australia to discuss their individual circumstances on 13 27 17.
 Alternatively a factsheet on the topic can be found here.